 1. Fixed or Built-in Visors

-Fixed or built-in visors are ideal if you’re biking on narrow trails or pleasant weather.
-They can be a hindrance during falls or crashes because you can land on the visor and the impact might cause damage to your head and face.
+Fixed or built-in visors are ideal for riding on narrow trails or in pleasant weather.
+However, during falls or crashes, they can become a hindrance as the impact may cause damage to your head and face.

 2. Detachable Visors